“Instant gratification takes too long.”

 - Be sure the gasket/sealing ring is in place on the cover.
 Lock the cover in place on the pot.
 Turn the pressure knob to the “Sealing” position (the knob will stay loose, but it does need to point in the right direction).

 - Press the manual button once.
-You’ll see the display light up to indicate high pressure 30 minutes.
+You'll see the display light up to indicate high pressure 30 minutes.
 Press the + button until it reaches 120.
-That’s the maximum allowed pressure cooking time.
 Wait 5 seconds, and the pot will beep and the display will say ON.
-This means it’s heating up and building up pressure, which takes about 30 minutes.
+This means it's heating up and building up pressure, which takes about 30 minutes.
 Once full pressure is reached, the display will switch and start counting down from 120.
+Update: If you bought your Instant Pot in 2018 or later, they updated their display panel.
+The “manual” button is now called “pressure cook” – this is the button you'll press.

 - When the broth is done, the Instant Pot will beep and the display will switch to L0:00.
 This is the default “keep warm” setting, and the clock lets you know how long it's been kept warm (up to 10 hours).